 Online data services: CDSL through its subsidiary, CDSL Ventures Limited (CVL) is in the business of KYC services for capital market intermediaries including mutual funds.
 CVL is the first ever registered KRA entity with SEBI and had around 60% market share

 IPO/Corporate Charges (9% of revenue in Q1FY23): CDSL charges INR 2 per folio for verification of subscriptions and INR 10 per folio for allotment to the issuing company in the year of issuance.

 Duopoly – regulatory framework provides entry barrier

-Network effect – Higher number of demat accounts or DPs make the business more competitive as the fixed cost is distributed on a higher number in an asset light business
+Network effect – Higher number of demat accounts or DPs makes the business more competitive as the fixed cost is distributed on a higher number in an asset-light business

-Of India’s 1.36 billion people, only about 3.7% invest in equities, compared with about 12.7% in China, according to stock depository data on the number of investment accounts (and assuming one account per person which we know is not accurate).
-In the US, by contrast, a poll found about 55% of the population owns stocks either individually or through a mutual fund.
+Of India’s 1.4 billion people, only about 3.7% invested in equities, compared with about 12.7% in China, according to stock depository data on the number of investment accounts (and assuming one account per person which we know is not accurate).
+In the US, by contrast, a poll found that about 55% of the population owns stocks individually or through a mutual fund.

 2. Key Historical Financials

 CDSL became the first depository to register ~7 cr demat accounts in June 2022 (Q1FY23)

 The number of demat accounts almost doubled in FY22